nathanberry97/personalWebsite/web/posts/modernDumbphone.md

 motion** and then enable reduce motion.

 Within dumbify you can also make the widget jump to apps which it doesn't already have saved on the list of default apps.
-I have it setup only the following
-two: kindle, and city mapper.
-If you are interested in the app url schema they are the following **kindle://** and **citymapper://** this will allow you to create the custom links.
+I have it setup for the following: kindle, and city mapper.
+If you are interested in the app url schema they are **kindle://** and **citymapper://** this will allow you to create the custom links.

 ### E Ink like display